+If you are enrolled in any of these plans:

+Citigroup Health Benefit Plan\

+- Citigroup Dental

+Benefit Plan

+- Citigroup Vision Benefit Plan

+- Health Care Spending Account

+- Limited Purpose Health Care Spending Account

+- \ Note: If you are enrolled in an HMO, call your HMO.

+Call:

-Citigroup Health The Citi Benefits Center through Benefit Plan ConnectOne at 1-800-881-3938.
-From the ConnectOne main menu, choose the "health Note: If you are enrolled and welfare benefits" option and speak to a in an HMO, call your Citi Benefits Center representative.
-HMO.
-From outside the United States: Citigroup Dental Call the Citi Employee Services North Benefit Plan America Service Center at 1-469-220-9600.
-Citigroup Vision Press 1 when prompted.
-From the Benefit Plan ConnectOne main menu, choose the "health and welfare benefits" option and speak to a Health Care Spending Citi Benefits Center representative.
-Account For TDD users Limited Purpose Call the Telecommunications Relay Service Health Care Spending at 711.
-Then call ConnectOne as instructed Account above.
+The Citi Benefits Center through ConnectOne at 1-800-881-3938.
+From the ConnectOne main menu, choose the "health and welfare benefits" option and speak to a Citi Benefits Center representative.

+From outside the United States:

+Call the Citi Employee Services North America Service Center at 1-469-220-9600.
+Press 1 when prompted.
+From the ConnectOne main menu, choose the "health and welfare benefits" option and speak to a Citi Benefits Center representative.

+For TDD users

+Call the Telecommunications Relay Service at 711.
+Then call ConnectOne as instructed above.